openceo2025/movieAgent/README.md

 ## Image Generation & Auto-Posting UI

-This Streamlit UI manages image-centric posts.
-It lets you maintain category, tag, and NSFW prompts, translate them to English via **Ollama**, generate images with **ComfyUI**, automatically post them to a local **autoPoster** service, and fetch view statistics.
+This Streamlit UI manages image-centric posts and **uses the same Streamlit version as the video UI**, so no upgrade is required.
+It translates Japanese prompts via **Ollama**, renders images with **ComfyUI**, posts them through a local **autoPoster** service, and retrieves view statistics.

-### Required columns
+### Column schema
-The sheet handled by this UI should include:

-- `id`
+Include the following columns in your sheet:

 - `category`
 - `tags`
 - `nsfw`